 The women of YouTube are here to show everyone exactly what they’re made of.

-We here at TenEighty love it when we’re able to showcase content from our favourite female creators, and what better day to do so than International Women’s Day!
-It’s a dedication to the accomplishments of women from across the world, and as with previous years we thought we’d celebrate by showcasing five female YouTubers who are continuously empowering viewers and showing them that anything is possible.
+We here at TenEighty love it when we’re able to showcase content from our favourite female creators, and what better day to do so than International Women’s Day?
+It’s a celebration of the accomplishments of women from across the world, so as with previous years, we thought we’d celebrate by showcasing five female YouTubers who are continuously empowering viewers and showing them that anything is possible.